-The School of Management and Labor Relations (SMLR) was founded and formed in 1994 from the Institute of Management and Labor Relations, which had been in existence at Rutgers since 1947.
-The establishment of the school recognized both the breadth of activities of the faculty and its outstanding international reputation.
-The mission of the school is to create and disseminate knowledge that fosters a better understanding of the nature of employment and work in modern society; that promotes harmony and cooperation between management and labor; and that helps to improve employment systems and relationships.
-In pursuit of this mission, SMLR faculty conduct research, organize and teach credit and noncredit courses, and provide technical assistance to the community.
-The research activities of the school occur in a range of disciplines, reflecting the diversity of the faculty.
-These include history, economics, law, organizational behavior, human resource management, sociology, and psychology.
+The former Institute of Management and Labor Relations became the School of Management and Labor Relations (SMLR) in 1994, in recognition of its broad range of activities and outstanding international reputation.

+The mission of the school is to create and disseminate knowledge that fosters a better understanding of the nature of employment and work in modern society; promotes harmony and cooperation between management and labor; and helps improve employment systems and relationships.

+In pursuit of this mission, SMLR faculty conduct research, organize credit and noncredit programs, and provide technical assistance to corporations and labor organizations.

 A tribute to the quality of the various graduate programs offered by the school was provided by a recent publication that rated graduate and professional programs in America and at international universities.
-Only six graduate programs in industrial relations were classified as "very strong," and the SMLR was one of those six distinguished programs.
-It is expected that the reputation of the school will continue to grow in stature throughout the 1990s as a result of the success of SMLR graduates, the continuing support provided by Rutgers to SMLR, and the growing national reputation and quality of the faculty.
+Only eight graduate programs in industrial relations were classified as "very strong," and the SMLR was one of those eight distinguished programs.
+It is expected that the reputation of the school will continue to grow in stature throughout the next decade as a result of the success of SMLR graduates, the continuing support provided by Rutgers to SMLR, and the growing national reputation and quality of the faculty.